- Play button

-If you press Space, you'll hear the whole selection (indicated by the playback region shown in the Timeline) (below).
+If you press Space, you will hear the whole selection (indicated by the playback region shown in the Timeline) (below).

 The "B" key lets you play the audio between the mouse pointer and the selection - what you hear depends on where the mouse pointer is.
-Move the mouse to a part of the audio you're interested in hearing, and press B, without clicking the mouse button (the first through the fourth images below).
+Move the mouse to a part of the audio you are interested in hearing, and press B, without clicking the mouse button (the first through the fourth images below).

-If the mouse pointer is to the left of the selection and you press B, you'll hear the audio up to the selection.
+If the mouse pointer is to the left of the selection and you press B, you will hear the audio up to the selection.

-If the mouse pointer is inside the left side of the selection and you press B, you'll hear the first part of the selection up to the mouse pointer.
+If the mouse pointer is inside the left side of the selection and you press B, you will hear the first part of the selection up to the mouse pointer.

-If the mouse pointer is inside the right side of the selection and you press B, you'll hear from the mouse pointer to the end of the selection.
+If the mouse pointer is inside the right side of the selection and you press B, you will hear from the mouse pointer to the end of the selection.

-Finally if the mouse pointer is to the right of the selection and you press B, you'll hear from the selection to the mouse pointer.
+Finally if the mouse pointer is to the right of the selection and you press B, you will hear from the selection to the mouse pointer.

 B works in the same way to play to the cursor when there is no selection.
 If you place the pointer before the cursor, B plays from the pointer to the cursor.
 If you place the cursor after the pointer, B plays from the cursor to the pointer.

 Play Cut Preview (C)

 Press the C key to hear two seconds of audio before the selection and then one second of audio after the selection - thus simulating what playback would sound like if the selection was deleted.
 If you have multiple tracks selected, only the uppermost of the selected tracks is previewed.
 You can change the length of the audio that is played before and after the selection in Playback Preferences.